top of page

 Interview Guest: Monk.E.

-This week’s guest is Monk.E, a multifaceted artist from Quebec, Canada, now residing in Montreal whose work bridges the worlds of hip-hop, visual art, poetry, and activism.
+This week’s guest is Monk.E, a multifaceted artist from Quebec, Canada, now residing in Montreal, whose work bridges the worlds of hip-hop, visual art, poetry, and activism.
 With more than two decades of experience, Monk.E has become a respected figure in both the underground and independent art scenes, carving out a distinct space for himself through powerful music, striking visual work, and deep social engagement.

 Known for his thoughtful and introspective lyrics, Monk.E blends hip-hop with soul, spoken word, and atmospheric production.
 His music explores themes such as spiritual awareness, resistance, identity, and human connection.
 Recent projects like “Sculpteur d’étoiles,” “Infrarouge & Ultraviolet,” and “Hospitalité” showcase his evolving sonic palette, combining raw lyrical delivery with experimental and meditative sounds.